 - Maternity Allowance

-Find out more about pay for parents caring for a new child.
+Find out more about pay for parents caring for a new child

 Pregnancy and agency work

-- find you other suitable work
+- find you another suitable assignment

 Protection from discrimination